Death of an inmate from the Federal Training Centre

-LAVAL, QC, April 11, 2023 /CNW/ - On April 9, 2023, Richard Beaudoin, an inmate from the Federal Training Centre, died while in our custody of apparent natural causes.
+LAVAL, QC, April 12, 2023 /CNW/ - On April 10, 2023, Renald Lepage, an inmate from the Federal Training Centre, died while in our custody of apparent natural causes.

-At the time of death, the inmate had been serving an indeterminate sentence which commenced on April 27, 1984 for second degree murder.
+At the time of death, the inmate had been serving a sentence of four years for sexual interference and invitation to sexual touching of persons under the age of 16 since December 7, 2022.

 As in all cases involving the death of an inmate, the Correctional Service of Canada (CSC) will review the circumstances.
 CSC policy requires that the police and the coroner be notified.